 4. Separate operating and non-operating transactions

 Mixing owner distributions, loan proceeds, or one-time items with operating cash distorts your forecast.
-Keep these categories distinct so your projections reflect true operational performance.
+Keep these categories distinct so your projections reflect true operational performance and improve visibility into operations and operational efficiency.

-Why weekly cash flow control depends on monthly close
+Why weekly cash flow management control depends on monthly close

 A rolling 13-week forecast requires weekly updates to stay accurate.
 However, you cannot update a forecast weekly if the underlying books are only closed quarterly—or worse, annually.